netboxlabs/netbox-proxmox-automation/README.md

 ## What this implementation *is not*

-`netbox-proxmox-ansible` is *not* a NetBox plugin; nor is it a script or a webhook (at this point in time).
-And this is by design.
+`netbox-proxmox-ansible` is *not* a NetBox plugin, and this is by design.

 [ProxBox](https://github.com/netdevopsbr/netbox-proxbox) is a neat implementation of pulling information from Proxmox into NetBox.
 ProxBox has its place, most certainly, but what it does is *not* the aim of `netbox-proxmox-ansible`.